The-Code-Alchemist/Coding-Dojo/Guides on How-to/Java References.md

     - Typically, the JDK is used by developers to write, compile, and debug Java code.
 It is available for various platforms, including Windows, macOS, and Linux.
     - Oracle provides the official JDK, but there are also open-source alternatives like [OpenJDK](https://openjdk.org/).
     - Open source JDKs are available from various vendors, such as [AdoptOpenJDK](https://adoptopenjdk.net/releases.html), [Amazon Corretto](https://aws.amazon.com/corretto/), [Azul Zulu](https://www.azul.com/downloads), and others.
+    - OpenJDK package versions from [Repology.org](https://repology.org/project/openjdk/versions)
-2. JRE (Java Runtime Environment) is a part of the JDK that provides the libraries, Java Virtual Machine (JVM), and other components necessary to run Java applications.
+2. JRE (Java Runtime Environment) is a part of the JDK that provides the libraries, Java Virtual Machine (JVM), and other parts necessary to run Java applications.
     - It does not include development tools like the compiler.
 3. JVM (Java Virtual Machine) is an abstract machine that enables a computer to run Java programs.
 It interprets compiled Java bytecode and executes it on the host machine in a platform-independent manner.
     - The JVM itself is platform-dependent, but the Java bytecode can run on any device that has a compatible JVM implementation.